xfbs/systems/Octavius/README.md

 ## Setup

 Setup repositories, update package list, and install all packages.
+This needs to be run as root to have access to `apt`.

     $ sudo make

-Install and setup rust compiler and some tooling
+Install and setup rust compiler and some tooling.
+This installs everything locally and doesn't need to be run as root.

     $ make rust

-Setup dconf settings
+Setup dconf settings.
+This only affects the current user, and doesn't need to be run as root.

     $ make dconf

+Setup swift toolchain.
+This does a user install, it installs swift into `~/.local`, so it doesn't need to be run as root.

+    $ make swift

 TODO: snapcraft, spotify.